 Dave Bautista is also in the cast, reuniting him with Villeneuve after their previous collaboration in Blade Runner 2049.
 In an Instagram post in July, Bautista revealed that he is playing Rabban Harkonnen, a.k.a. the Beast, the older of Baron Harkonnen's two nephews.

 Josh Brolin joined the Dune cast in February 2019.
 The man otherwise known as Thanos will play Gurney Halleck in the new film.
 A warrior-cum-troubadour, Halleck is a member of the Duke Leto's retinue and an important mentor to the young Paul.
 That same month, it was also revealed that Jason Momoa will portray Duncan Idaho, a swordmaster loyal to the Atreides family and another of Paul's formative teachers.

 Some important Dune characters, such as the Padishah Emperor and the young Harkonnen prince Feyd-Rautha, have not yet been cast, which presumably means they won't show up until the second Dune film.

 Warner Bros. had previously set Dune to release on Dec.
 18, 2020, but that date is missing from the new trailer.
 In the year of COVID-19, release dates are looking more and more flexible.

 Filming on the new Dune took place in Budapest and Jordan, and has now wrapped.

 Stay tuned to EW.com and this page in particular, which we'll continue to update as more information about Villeneuve's Dune becomes available.

-This post was originally published on Feb.
+This article was originally published Feb.
 4, 2019, and has been updated with new information.